 - Custom - The custom configuration is flexible and customizable.
 Using the screenshot above, for orders with “5” or more items, only “2” Fulfillers can claim the total order, and the first Fulfiller to claim a part of the order must claim “50%” (3 or more items).
 This enables a Merchant to control how many various Fulfillers can fulfill larger orders and preserve the consumer experience (to prevent many boxes from being received for one order)

 The Shipping Timer indicates to the Quivers system when the "Shipment Overdue" badge should be added to an order.
 The timer can be set to any length of time in hours.
-At least 24 hours is recommended; however, 36 or 48 can be used in order to account for weekends as this timer does function seven days a week.
+At least 24 hours is recommended; however, 36 or 48 can be used to account for weekends as this timer does function seven days a week

 *Note: when the timer "runs out," the order will still be claimed by the fulfiller.
 This is simply a way to mark orders that have been sitting for some time and are still not shipped.

 Item statuses can be configured on a per-item basis to either indicate pre-order, back-order, or on-hold.
 Each status has the ability to configure if the fulfiller's availability should be put on hold until the item is out of "pre-order" or "back-order."
 If toggled on (blue), then the fulfillers will not be notified of the on-hold, pre-order, or back-order items immediately.

 You can also select if the customer should be notified of any item status changes.
 For example, if an item was originally purchased in the "pre-order" status and that item is then removed from pre-order for processing, the customer will receive an email informing them if the toggle is toggled on as shown above.

 How to send an Exclusive Merchant item directly to a partner.

 - Select any fresh order from the order list.